Sri Lanka Institute of Information Technology: Establishment of the Institute

-Sri Lanka Institute of Information Technology was established in 1999 at BOC Merchant tower, Colombo as a nonprofit company by guarantee with the ability to award Bachelor of Science degrees following amendments to the Universities Act the same year, thus gaining recognition from the Minister of Higher Education.
+The Sri Lanka Institute of Information Technology was established in 1999 at BOC Merchant tower, Colombo as a nonprofit company by guarantee with the ability to award Bachelor of Science degrees following amendments to the Universities Act the same year, thus gaining recognition from the Minister of Higher Education.
 SLIIT was established primarily to educate and train information technology professionals.
 SLIIT was established as an independent institution, as the initial guarantors did not represent any organization and the government or MTF did not have any ownership in it.

 In September 1999, SLIIT commenced its operations by offering a two-year Diploma Programme at a leased space situated in its Colombo campus.
 The institute received a staggering 3,150 applications, out of which only 400 were granted admission.

 Expansion in to the Malabe Campus

 SLIIT approached the Mahapola Trust Fund to develop the Malabe Campus due to increasing demand for their programmes.
 Unlike before, this time SLIIT approached MTF as an independent entity rather than a part of UoM.
 In September 2000, MTF agreed to provide LKR 500 million for construction work and allocated the land in Malabe.
 Construction started the following year in 2001.

 After a change in government in 2001, promised funding from the MTF for the construction of the Malabe Campus stopped abruptly, leaving the MD/CEO to finance the completion of the first phase with his own personal resources.
 Negotiations with the MTF eventually led to an agreement in 2005 for SLIIT to lease the land and operate independently as a separate legal entity.
 In exchange, SLIIT would provide board seats for MTF nominees and pay 20% of financial surpluses generated only from the Malabe Campus to the MTF.
 This agreement remained in effect until another change of government in 2015.

 In 2015, the Mahapola Trust Fund requested to review and amend their agreement with the Sri Lanka Institute of Information Technology (SLIIT), asking for the return of all funds originally contributed, including interest.
 SLIIT had invested over LKR 2 billion into the Malabe Campus between 2005 and 2015.
 A new agreement was signed in which SLIIT paid LKR 408.5 million to the MTF, which included the initial funding plus interest.
 The MTF renewed the lease of the land to SLIIT for 60 years, with a lease rental of LKR 20 million per annum, and increasing every five years up to LKR 45 million.
 The MTF withdrew its members from the board of SLIIT after receiving full payment.
 The ownership of the land remained with the MTF, and they earn lease rental income from it.